Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 Multi-cloud support

-AWS, GCP, Azure, on-prem, bare metal — orchestrate across all of them from one unified compute plane without rewriting pipelines.
-If an AWS region goes down, Orion provides immediate failover to another provider.
-If a cloud raises prices, you have a path out.
-Deploy the same way on everything and you always have options.
+AWS, GCP, Azure, on-prem, bare metal: orchestrate across all of them from one unified compute plane without rewriting pipelines.
+If an AWS price spike hits, you have a path out.

 VMware migration path